Our Curriculum at Lakenheath Community Primary School – 2020 and beyond

-Throughout the school, pupils have access to two an ICT suite, mobile computing and multi-media devices.
+Throughout the school, pupils have access to an ICT suite, mobile computing and multi-media devices.
 These allow pupils to be taught within the whole class, in small groups or as individuals.
 Pupils use computers, digital cameras, audio equipment and other specialist tools to support learning in many curriculum areas.
 They have access to and experience a variety of different software applications including: Office, Scratch, photo art and drawing, systems flow and programming software as well as fast, filtered Internet access.
 The Computing curriculum has been redesigned and now we will be working to develop digitally literate pupils who are at home with the keyboard as well as the pen.
+We use the Scheme 'Switched on Computing' to support our teaching of computing.
 Technology will be used in all subject areas to develop digital literacy and in computing lessons specifically, pupils will gain an understanding of the fundamental principles of computing and a basic knowledge of programming.

-In PE we use the programmes of study for Key Stage 1 and Key Stage 2 set out by the National Curriculum in England.
+PE at Lakenheath Community Primary School uses the programmes of study for Key Stage 1 and Key Stage 2 set out by the National Curriculum in England.
 We follow a scheme of work written by Cambridgeshire county council and adapt this to meet the needs of all children.
 Pupils cover three areas of sport at KS1 – gymnastics, games and dance whilst focusing on developing the fundamental movement skills.
 In KS2 pupils cover six areas of sport– gymnastics, games, dance, athletics, swimming and outdoor and adventurous activates.
-All children in KS2 (Year 4/5) learn to swim at a fantastic local pool and are taught by fully qualified instructors.
-We aim to ensure that all children can swim by the time they leave our school.
+All children in KS2 (Year 3/4) learn to swim at a fantastic local pool and are taught by fully qualified instructors.
+As it is a statutory requirement, we aim to ensure that all children can swim at least 25 metres before they leave Lakenheath Community Primary School.

-We ensure that all children receive at least 2 PE sessions per week and we also provide regular opportunities for children to participate in local competitive sporting events including football, netball, athletics, hockey and tag- rugby through our membership to the Forest Heath School Sports Partnership.
-We also ensure a variety of extra-curricular clubs that many children in EY, KS1 and KS2 attend.
-The school has good facilities for indoor sport and uses both the KS1 and KS2 playground, ball court and field for outdoor activities.
+Each classes time table guarantees that all children receive at least 2 PE sessions per week, we also provide regular opportunities for children to participate in local competitive sporting events including cross country running, football, netball, gymnastics, dance athletics, hockey and tag- rugby through our membership to the Forest Heath School Sports Partnership.
+At Lakenheath we offer a variety of extra-curricular clubs that are available for children in EY, KS1 and KS2 to attend.
+The school has a range of fantastic facilities for both indoor and outdoor sports such as; a ball court, an indoor hall and a large playing field.

 We have been working with Suffolk County Council to develop a scheme of work to ensure our pupils are starting to develop skills for life which will enable them to be successful in the world of work when they leave school.
 This piece of work is currently aimed at Year 6 but we aim to thread it through the curriculum for the rest of the school shortly.